 - Conduct therapy sessions to improve patients' mental and physical well-being.

-When polled, Recreational Therapists say the following skills are most frequently used in their jobs:
+Recreational Therapists state the following job skills are important in their day-to-day work.

 Service Orientation: Actively looking for ways to help people.

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.